thiblahute/meson-website/Compiler-properties.md

 Compiler id
 ==

-The compiler object has a method called <tt>get_id</tt>, which returns a lower case string describing the "family" of the compiler.
+The compiler object has a method called `get_id`, which returns a lower case string describing the "family" of the compiler.
 It has one of the following values.

 Value | Compiler family
 ------|----------------